 Consumer Finance Survey Results

-- The most vulnerable are those with lower incomes, people of color, individuals with less education and young adults.
+- The most vulnerable are those with lower incomes, people of color, and relatively speaking, women and young adults.

 What's the problem?